 If you add Luck (DCC style) to the rolls, you'll be looking at the PC in the party that has the most to gain from a roll.
 So thieves want a good economy, and Clerics want a good religious environment.
 Luck is the most easily ignored part of these tables though.
+If you play another elfgame, it's really easy to have everyone generate a 3d6 Luck score.

 For our purposes, borough will refer to a district of a city.
 It may be walled off from other districts.
 You can give a city 1d7 boroughs if you want, or decide.
 You might decide the whole city acts like a borough for any given trait.